Astrit Selmani: Dinamo București

 On 10 February 2024, Dinamo București announced the signing of Selmani.
-He made his debut for the team on 23 February, coming in as a substitute for Gonçalo Gregório in the 0-4 loss against CFR Cluj.
-He scored his first goal for the club on 23 April 2024, in the 1-2 away loss against FC Botoșani, having what was generally considered an underwhelming season.
+He made his debut for the team on 23 February, coming in as a substitute for Gonçalo Gregório in the 0–4 loss against CFR Cluj.
+He scored his first goal for the club on 23 April 2024, in the 1–2 away loss against FC Botoșani, having what was generally considered an underwhelming season.

 Selmani remained at the club for the 2024–25 season.
 On 21 July, he scored once and produced two assists in the 4–1 home win over Petrolul Ploiești.
 He was selected as Man of the Match, and as part of the Liga 1 Team of the Week for this performance.
 On 2 August, he scored in the 4–1 home win over Gloria Buzău.

 International career

 Born and raised in Sweden, Selmani is of Kosovo Albanian origin from Mitrovica.
 He was eligible to represent three countries on international level, either Albania, Kosovo or Sweden.
 On 17 March 2021, the Football Federation of Kosovo announced that Selmani had decided to represent their national team, and was planned to get called up to the 2022 FIFA World Cup qualification matches against Sweden and Spain, but was ultimately left out of the squad due to testing positive for COVID-19.

-Selmani was also called-up by Kosovo to the matches in June and September 2021, but due to the lack of a passport he was forced to stay as a unused substitute.
+Selmani was also called up by Kosovo to the matches in June and September 2021, but due to the lack of a passport he was forced to stay as an unused substitute.
 On 15 September 2021, seven days after the end of the gathering in the September matches he received his passport.
 His debut with Kosovo came on 9 October 2021 in the 2022 FIFA World Cup qualification match against Sweden after coming on as a substitute in the 70th minute in place of Zymer Bytyqi.

 On 24 March 2022, Selmani scored his first goal for Kosovo in his fifth appearance for the country in a 5–0 home win over Burkina Faso.